SamWibatt/VerilogSkeleton/README.md

 Skeleton project for Verilog / IceStorm.

+The idea is to make top.v the main module for the .bin file, and top_test.v is the testbench top module.
+You can have any number of submodules - see Makefile for how to organize this.

 # Usage

 `make all` is intended to build the .bin output file to send to the target hardware